 When and where do you meet?

 We meet on Wednesdays at 3 pm on the roof of Connaught House – take the lift to level 8, then walk up the last flight of stairs.
 Here’s a map to help you find us.
 We meet every week in spring and summer, and less frequently (fortnightly or monthly) in autumn and winter.
 Society members get notifications about our next hive visit via email.
-Hive visits are not compulsory and there’s no commitment; but the more you come, the more you learn about bees and beekeeping!
+Hive visits are not compulsory so there’s no commitment, but the more you come, the more you learn about bees and beekeeping!

 I’m not free on Wednesday afternoons.
 Do you meet at any other time?